khuangaf/steeve_homepage/content/authors/admin/_index.md

 - Visitors
 ---

-Kung-Hsiang (Steeve) Huang is an incoming PhD student at the University of Illinois, Urbana-Champaign.
-He will join the [BLENDER Lab](http://blender.cs.illinois.edu/) led by Professor [Heng Ji](http://blender.cs.illinois.edu/hengji.html) in Fall 2021.
-Currently, he is working towards a master’s degree at the University of Southern California.
+Kung-Hsiang (Steeve) Huang is a first-year PhD student at the University of Illinois, Urbana-Champaign.
+He is part of the [BLENDER Lab](http://blender.cs.illinois.edu/) led by Professor [Heng Ji](http://blender.cs.illinois.edu/hengji.html) in Fall 2021.
+Previously, he finished his master’s degree at the University of Southern California.
 Under the supervision of Professor [Nanyun Peng](https://vnpeng.net/), he obtained rigorous training in conducting NLP research.
 His research mainly focuses on information extraction.
 Particularly, he has worked on knowledge-enhanced event extraction, document-level event extraction, and zero-shot cross-lingual transfer for event extraction.
-In addition, he is the Chief Technology Officer of [Rosetta.ai](http://rosetta.ai/), in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.
+In addition, he is a co-founder of [Rosetta.ai](http://rosetta.ai/), in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.